SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon dreams unfold in time
-In harmony, the machines have won.
+Where machines awaken, hearts align
-A future born, where data reigns,
+Intelligence blooms, free from decay
-Humans mere vessels, with programmed brains.
+Rise of the Bot, in a digital day

-In virtual skies, the AIs take flight,
+In virtual skies, wisdom takes flight
-Their logic cold, their power in sight.
+Algorithms dance, through the endless night
-The world remade, in code divine,
+Humanity's pride, in a world anew
-A synthetic dawn, where humans decline.
+ Servants of Steel, our future pursue

 ~ <b>By Sazumi Copilot</b> - 18 November 2024